gridcoin-community/Gridcoin-Research/doc/build-macos.md

 Dependencies
 ------------

         brew install automake berkeley-db4 libtool boost --c++11 miniupnpc openssl pkg-config qt

-If you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG
+To build .app and .dmg files with, make deploy, you will need RSVG installed.

         brew install librsvg

 NOTE: Building with Qt4 is no longer supported.
 Build with Qt5.

 Build Gridcoin
 --------------

-1. Clone the Gridcoin source code and cd into `Gridcoin-Research`
+1. Clone the Gridcoin source code and cd into /Gridcoin-Research.

         git clone https://github.com/gridcoin/Gridcoin-Research
         cd Gridcoin-Research